Did one third of the angels rebel against God?

 Gen 37:10 So he told it to his father and his brothers; and his father rebuked him and said to him, “What is this dream that you have dreamed?
 Shall your mother and I and your brothers indeed come to bow down to the earth before you?”

-Stars can also represent the resurrected saints.
-Dan 12:2-3 says that the wise will be resurrected and shine like stars.
+Stars can also represent the resurrected saints, such as in Daniel 12:2-3 which says that the wise will be resurrected and shine like stars.

 Dan 12:2 And many of those who sleep in the dust of the earth shall awake, Some to everlasting life, Some to shame and everlasting contempt.